him2him2/cpython/Doc/library/site.rst

 On systems that support :mod:`readline`, this module will also import and configure the :mod:`rlcompleter` module, if Python is started in :ref:`interactive mode <tut-interactive>` and without the :option:`-S` option.
-The default behavior is to enable tab-completion and to use :file:`~/.python_history` as the history save file.
+The default behavior is to enable tab completion and to use :file:`~/.python_history` as the history save file.
 To disable it, delete (or override) the :data:`sys.__interactivehook__` attribute in your :mod:`sitecustomize` or :mod:`usercustomize` module or your